The Light Years Beneath My Feet

 The Light-years beneath my feet is book written by American author Alan Dean Foster, who is an author of more than 20 fantasy novels and books.The book was published in 2006 by Penguin Books in US.
 The book is part of the Taken Trilogy being the second part of the series.
-The was preceded by "Lost and Found" published in 2004.
+It was preceded by "Lost and Found" published in 2004.